abhishekunique/weirdl_franka_interface/README.md

 ## Setup instructions
 For all experiments we utilize a [Franka Emika Panda research robot](https://www.franka.de/research).
-The only modification we made in terms of hardware is using a [Robotiq 2F-85 gripper](https://robotiq.com/products/2f85-140-adaptive-robot-gripper), as we found the gripper with the Franka was prone to failure when running longer RL experiments (1 hour+)
+The only modification we made in terms of hardware is using a [Robotiq 2F-85 gripper](https://robotiq.com/products/2f85-140-adaptive-robot-gripper), as we found the gripper with the Franka was prone to failure when running longer RL experiments (1 hour+).

+Before continuing, ensure that your Franka is setup with it's joints unlocked and is in the 'Ready' state for recieving movement commands for a controller.
+For instructions on how to do so for your setup, follow the instructions [here](https://frankaemika.github.io/docs/getting_started.html).

 We use the polymetis environment wrapper to work with our Franka robot, with the instructions to download found [here](https://facebookresearch.github.io/fairo/polymetis/).
 We thank the authors for nice codebase / wrapper to work with!